-Studies show that ketones, the explosive yet steady energy source and crucial component of the ultra-popular ketogenic movement, may provide a host of holistic benefits.
+Studies show that ketones, the explosive yet steady energy source and crucial component of the ultra-popular low carb diet and ketogenic movement, may provide a host of holistic benefits.

 Athletes, students, busy professionals, and more are turning to exogenous ketones for sharper focus, enhanced energy, athletic performance and weight management.

 Many people interested in alternatives to traditional weight loss, health, and wellness trends have heard of ketones but aren't quite sure of their benefits or uses.

-In this article, we'll break down the many benefits of ketones and answer the most common ketone questions asked by first-timers and ketosis veterans alike.
+In this article, we'll break down the many benefits of exogenous ketones and answer the most common ketone questions asked by first-timers and ketosis veterans alike.

 The Potential Benefits of Ketones For Your Mind

 Ketones are an efficient energy source for both the mind and body.
 In addition, ketones support cognitive function and brain health in ways that carbohydrates alone cannot.

 As we age, our brains’ ability to use carbohydrate-derived energy (or glucose) declines.
 This can lead to brain energy deficit, brain cell death, and serious cognitive decline.
 Conversely, our brains can readily use ketones for energy even when they can’t use glucose.
 Drinking ketones eliminates this energy deficit and allows users to support healthy, high-functioning brain activity.

 Another important aspect of ketones' brain-boosting reputation is ketones' ability to reduce oxidative stress.
 Oxidative stress causes a host of issues in the brain, including cell damage, decreased ability to repair damaged DNA, and even cell death.